bbauska/JS-Programs/README.md

 // Output: false
 </pre>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-186. Calculate the Volume of a Cone
+<h2 id="js-186">186.
+Calculate the Volume of a Cone</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-The coneVolume function calculates the volume of a cone using its base radius and height.
+<p>The coneVolume function calculates the volume of a cone using its base
+radius and height.
 It applies the formula for the volume of a cone: V = (1/3)
-* π * r² * h, where r is the radius of the base and h is the height of the cone.
+* π * r² * h, where r is the radius of the base and h is the height of the cone.</p>

 <pre>
 const coneVolume = (radius, height) => (1 / 3) * Math.PI * radius ** 2 *
 console.log(coneVolume(5, 10));
 // Output: 261.79938779914943
 </pre>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-187. Check if a String is a Valid US Phone Number
+<h2 id="js-187">187.
+Check if a String is a Valid US Phone Number</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-The isValidUSPhoneNumber function uses a regular expression to validate US phone numbers.
+<p>The isValidUSPhoneNumber function uses a regular expression to validate US phone numbers.</p>
 <pre>
 const isValidUSPhoneNumber = (phone) => /^(?:(?:\+1\s?)?(?:\(?\d{3}\)?
 &lbrack;\s.-&rbrack;?)?\d{3}&lbrack;\s.-&rbrack;?\d{4})$/.test(phone);